kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 -rw-rw-r-- 1 karl karl 105 Jan  6 17:15 with-text.cbe
 ```

 105 bytes...
 But that's mainly due to the many text fields it contains.
-We could encode it as-is, but it would produce a pretty big QR code!
+We could encode it as-is, but that would produce a pretty big QR code!

 What if instead we came up with a schema that replaces all well-known text keys and values with integer enumerations?
 For completeness sake we'll also include a "fourCC" style identifier so that any reader can identify which schema and version the data was encoded with (let's say that key 0 is always used to specify the schema).

-Fictional Schema:
+**Fictional Schema**:
 * 0 = schema ID and version adherence: **(fourCC-style integer: "TSS" + version)**
 * 1 = temperature range: **(list of two integers)**
 * 2 = hazards: **(list of enumerated integers)**: